gagnau/webcore/README.md

-Webpack to support multiple sites
+###Webpack to support multiple sites

+##Common
+Every site has a common lint

+##Individual site
-Each site can independently choose framework and server
+Can independently choose framework and server